pingyu0803/AgedCareLLMEvaluation/README.md

 ## 📜 Citation

-If you use this work, please cite the accompanying research paper (details in publication).
+If you use this work, please cite the accompanying research paper:

+Vithanage, D., Yu, P., Xie, Q., Xu, H., Wang, L., Deng, C. (2025) A comprehensive evaluation of large language models for information extraction from unstructured electronic health records in residential aged care.
+Computers in Biology and Medicine 197(Pt A): p.
+111013.

 ---